simon-javier/backup-manuscript-thesis/main.typ

   \

-  The thesis entitled *"#title"* prepared and submitted by *GERON SIMON A. JAVIER*, *MHAR ANDREI C. MACAPALLAG*, and *SEANREI ETHAN M. VALDEABELLA* in partial fulfillment of the requirements for the degree of *BACHELOR OF SCIENCE IN COMPUTER SCIENCE*, major in *INTELLIGENT SYSTEM* is hereby recommended for approval and acceptance.
+  The thesis entitled *"#upper(title)"* prepared and submitted by *GERON SIMON A. JAVIER*, *MHAR ANDREI C. MACAPALLAG*, and *SEANREI ETHAN M. VALDEABELLA* in partial fulfillment of the requirements for the degree of *BACHELOR OF SCIENCE IN COMPUTER SCIENCE*, major in *INTELLIGENT SYSTEM* is hereby recommended for approval and acceptance.
   \
   \
   \